linux-kdevops/kdevops-history/README.md

 terraform apply
 ```

-Because cloud providers can take time to make hosts accessible via ssh, the
+Because *some* buggy cloud providers can take time to make hosts accessible via
-only thing we strive in terms of initial setup is to update your `~/ssh/config`
+ssh, the only thing we strive in terms of initial setup is to update your
-for you.
-Once the hosts become available you are required to run ansible
+`~/ssh/config` for you.
+Once the hosts become available you are required to run
-yourself, including the `devconfig` role:
+ansible yourself, including the `devconfig` role:

 ```bash
 ansible-playbook -i hosts playbooks/bootlinux.yml